Popular Cities in Colorado

 - Single Hung windows incorporate a fixed sash, usually the upper, and a lower sash that opens and closes to provide room ventilation.

-- Double Hung window is a type where both the upper and lower sashes are capable of opening.
+- Double Hung windows are a type where both the upper and lower sashes are capable of opening.

 - Bay windows are fabricated by mulling two side windows together with a larger, center section at between 30 and 45 degrees extending outward from the structure.
 Often, homeowners utilize the extra interior space created by the Bay window as a bench top seating area with underneath storage.